lbergami/euroleague-data-warehouse/README.md

 ![GitHub Logo](img/data_pipeline_overview.PNG)

 ### DBT Models
-DBT is used as transformation layer.
-Coding and testing convensions are set out [here](./dbt/BigQuery/README.md)
+* DBT is used as transformation layer.
+Coding and testing convensions are set out [here](./dbt/BigQuery/README.md).
+* The documentation for this project can be accessed from this link